canonical-ols/snapstore-snap-docs/docs/tutorial/air-gapped-deployment.md

 We want to obtain:

-- Postgres, to provide the store's database
+- PostgreSQL, to provide the store's database
 - A registered Enterprise Store
 - Snaps to make available in the offline store